 Generative AI is a subset of artificial intelligence, but it takes things a step further.
 Instead of just learning to understand and respond to inputs – like a chatbot that answers customer service inquiries – generative AI can create new, original content.
 This can range from writing an article, composing music, creating a design, to even generating a realistic image from a simple text description.

+Deep learning, a subset of AI, is transforming industries by enabling machines to process and learn from large sets of data at an unprecedented scale.
 With the help of vast amounts of data and complex algorithms, generative AI is not just mimicking or repeating patterns it’s learned, but it’s generating entirely new ideas.

 A Blueprint for the Age of Artificial Intelligence